-A message from UN Global Compact CEO & Executive Director Sanda Ojiambo on International Anti-Corruption Day, December 9 2020
+A message from UN Global Compact CEO & Executive Director Sanda Ojiambo for International Anti-Corruption Day, 9 December 2022

 December 9th is International Anti-Corruption Day.
 The theme for 2022 is especially integral to the history and the work of the UN Global Compact: “The UN Convention Against Corruption at 20: Uniting the World Against Corruption”.

 The UN Convention Against Corruption is the only legally binding universal instrument against corruption, and a significant majority of UN Member States are parties to the Convention.
 This is why - two decades ago - the UN Global Compact created our Tenth Principle to support the mandate of the UNCAC and strengthened our partnership with the UN Office on Drugs and Crime - one of our four key guardian agencies of the Compact.
 We remain dedicated to prioritizing the longevity, capacity, and development of our Anti-Corruption Programmes.

 Echoed by SDG Target 16.5, the Tenth Principle of the UN Global Compact puts forth the steadfast reminder that “businesses should work against corruption in all its forms, including extortion and bribery.”
 Corruption adds to the global polycrisis hindering further progress towards the Sustainable Development Goals - from environmental crimes contributing to excessive emissions to unclear and ineffective regulations enabling transnational corporate impunity for human rights abuses.

 Over the past 20 years, the UN Convention Against Corruption has made and continues to make important strides as participating Member States learn from one another on how to better address instances of corruption in their respective governments, organizations, and communities.
 We call upon all sectors to work together in this ongoing fight against corruption as we collectively build towards a just and sustainable future for all.